A tourist's guide to regularity structures and singular stochastic PDEs: Multi-pre-Lie structure and renormalized equations

-Any morphism from $V^*$ into an $\sf E$-multi-pre-Lie algebra is thus determined by its restriction to the generators ${\sf N}$ of $V^*$.
-This is the universal property of the free $\sf{E}$-multi-pre-Lie algebra with generators $\sf N$.
-In particular, if two $\sf{E}$-multi-pre-Lie morphisms from $V^*$ into another $\sf{E}$-multi-pre-Lie algebra coincide on the generators of $V^*$ then they are equal.

 We define now the multi-pre-Lie structure in the space $V^*$.
 The reason for working on $V^*$ rather than on $V$ will appear clearly in Section \ref{SectionCoherence} and Section \ref{SectionrenormalizationMultiPreLie}.
-The spaces $V$ and $V^*$ being infinite dimensional, the symbol $\otimes$ denotes below the algebraic tensor product of these spaces with themselves, with no reference to any completion.
+The spaces $V$ and $V^*$ being infinite dimensional, the symbol $\otimes$ denotes below the algebraic tensor product of these spaces with themselves, without any completion.

-\begin{defn*} Given ${\sf e}\in{\sf E}$, a node $v$ of a decorated tree $\bssigma\in \mcV$, and $\bstau\in \mcV$, denote by
+\begin{defn*} Given ${\sf e}\in{\sf E}\simeq\bbN^{d+1}$, a node $v$ of a decorated tree $\bssigma\in \mcV$ and $\bstau\in \mcV$, denote by

 the element of $\mcV$ obtained by grafting $\bstau$ on the node $v$ of $\bssigma$, along an edge of $\frak{e}$-decoration ${\sf e}$.
 Define also